US Campaigns

 Because of you, Subway felt the pressure cooking—340,000 lives will never be the same.

-Subway isn’t just a sandwich shop—it’s the largest restaurant chain in North America, with more than 22,000 locations and an outsized influence on industry standards.
-When it comes to going cage-free, they finally cracked.
+Subway isn’t just a sandwich shop—it’s the largest restaurant chain in North America, with more than 22,000 locations and a huge influence over industry norms.
+When it comes to compassion, it finally cracked.

 For years, Subway dodged the conversation.
 While brands like McDonald’s, Starbucks, and Taco Bell followed through on their cage-free promises, Subway kept its customers guessing—and hens in cages.
 But you turned up the heat.